 “We’re seeing quite young students learning how to play the game of school and this is about how to become good thinkers and good questioners of our thinking,” she said.
 Getting started on this metacognition piece can’t start too young in her opinion.
 She also sees the tool as a way to empower young people.
 “Because it’s rooted in problem solving it’s about saying things are the way they are, but we can make them better and I have a responsibility to make them better.”

 Rahim Essabhai wholeheartedly agrees with Kornberg; he’s seen the shift in his students.
-He teaches a class called Business and Cooperative Education for seniors at John Polanyi Collegiate Institute that asks students to work on what big problem for an outside organization over the course of the school year.
+He teaches a class called Business and Cooperative Education for seniors at John Polanyi Collegiate Institute that asks students to work on one big problem for an outside organization over the course of the school year.

 “When I have my kids coming back to visit me and they say that this course has gotten them ready for the next stage more than any course they took in high school, I don’t take that lightly,” Essabhai said.
 And since students are coming up with interesting solutions to problems real businesses and organizations have, they see that their thinking has value.